Alicepinch/stay-in-st-tropez/README.md

 #### Accessibility

-Aria-labels and alt attributes added to all links and images across the website to ensure it meets all accesibility needs.
+Aria-labels and alt attributes added to all links and images across the website to ensure it meets all accessibility needs.

 #### Footer